Review our latest quarterly results, corporate reports and access provincial health and safety statistics.

 Net assets

-Net assets on a sufficiency ratio basis decreased from Q4 2024.
+Net assets on a sufficiency ratio basis increased from Q2 2025.

 *Schedule 1 only